There are actually two important questions here.

 Be prepared to purchase a variety of toys and use some trial and error to find the best options and to find out what your chinchilla likes to play with most.

-Also, be sure to only be using toys that are chinchilla safe.
+Also, be sure to only use toys that are chinchilla safe.

 Some common items that chinchillas enjoy playing with can include the following (we will also cover these items in-depth later in this post)

 - Chew Sticks Such As Apple Orchard Sticks

 - Nest Boxes

 - Toilet Paper Rolls Filled With Hay or Oats